-Gerry Conlon was a member of the Guildford Four, a group of young men accused for an attack executed in the United Kingdom who were wrongfully accused of an attack that was really perpetrated by the IRA.
-Gerry Conlon was arrested and convicted.
+Gerry Conlon was a member of the Guildford Four, a group of young men wrongly accused for an attack executed in the United Kingdom.

 Conlon’s case was reopened shortly after his father’s death in 1980.
-In 1989, the Court of Appeal found that Conlon had an alibi that meant he could never have committed those bombings.
+In 1989, the Court of Appeal found that Conlon had an alibi and had not committed those bombings.
 Conlon had served a full fifteen years in prison for the circumstantial evidence and false confessions.

 Today, Conlon is an advocate for wrongly imprisoned people like the Birmingham Six and the Bridgewater Three.
-In the Name of the Father, a movie starring Daniel Day-Lewis, is partially inspired by his autobiography, was released in 1993.
+In the Name of the Father, a movie starring Daniel Day-Lewis, is partially inspired by his autobiography which was released in 1993.

 Back to Crime Library